3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Berlin is a gigantic city.
 If you’re visiting for the first time, it can be disorientating trying to find your way around and know where to go.

 I normally just wander around a city, the first time I get there, but in Berlin that was difficult.
-Although I did stumble across a few places, I feel like I missed out on a lot.
+Although I did stumble across a few places such as Unter den Linden, I feel like I missed out on a lot.

 During these tours, you will learn a lot about the city, get to check out some of the best spots in Berlin, and get a feel for the city, which is perhaps the most important thing!